watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/speech-and-text/DOCS.md

 For the second part, we will explain how to use speech to text.

-1. Create a function that will send the final text to Watson Assistant after it is converted to speech.
+1. Create a function that will send the final text to IBM watsonx Assistant after it is converted to speech.
 ```javascript
 function sendTextToAssistant(text) {
   const sendObject = { input: { text } };